lonerapier/lonerapier.github.io/content/thoughts/rl.md

 Solving the inequality, we get $\Delta \leq \frac{1}{1-\gamma}(\alpha+\gamma\beta V_{\max})$, where $\Delta:=\max_{s}\lvert V_{1}^{\pi}-V_{2}^{\pi}\rvert$.

-### 9.5.3 MDPs
+### 10.5.3 MDPs

 - Model-based RL: We estimate reward and dynamics from known state and actions.
 So, we can follow the optimistic initialisation by initialising the states with $r_{\max}$ reward, and solve the MDP with any model-based algorithm (policy iteration, value iteration).
 - Model-free RL:
-	- For prediction, we maximise UCB and follow action accordingly.
+	- For prediction, we maximize UCB and follow action accordingly.
 	- For control, uncertainty from policy evaluation and policy improvement make it tricky.

 **Bayesian MDPs**